bumble-tech/appyx/documentation/how-to-use-appyx/quick-start.md

 Congrats, you've just built your first Appyx tree!

-You can repeat the same pattern and make any embedded children also a `ParentNode` with their own children, routing sources, and transitions.
+You can repeat the same pattern and make any embedded children also a `ParentNode` with their own children, navigation models, and transitions.
 As complexity grows, generally you would:

 1. Have a `Node`
 2. At some point make it a `ParentNode` and add children to it